Nikolozi-Potskhishvili/wikiapp/README.md

 This is an ongoing project, and we're actively working on improvements.
 Feel free to reach out with suggestions or feedback!

 **I hope this helps!**

-Remember to replace `"https://github.com/your-username/FreeWikiApp.git"` with the actual URL of your GitHub repository.
-Also, update the instructions for running the application based on your specific project setup.